Updated 15 November 2018. This blog was originally published before the GDPR took effect in May 2018.

-The eight rights are:
+The eight data subject rights under the GDPR

 - The right to be informed